enricllagostera/ponte/process/journal.md

 # Process journal

+## 2023-08-16 Import & export in Atlas.ti

+I have moved on to use Atlas.ti as the tool for testing importing/exporting of QDPX projects.
+In terms of how to encode information, I'm using mostly codes, organized into code-subcode hierarchies. (...)
+I was able to generate codes for each commit and associated them to a JSON/txt file with the raw commit log data (the code is added to the first character of the file).
+Using a hierarchical (1-deep) code structure seems to work well.

 ## 2023-08-15 Import / export shenanigans

 I worked on trying to get cases and source files to connect on my QDPX file when opened into QualCoder, without success.
 In the process, I started looking into what is and isn't supported by the tool and other CAQDAS.
 I got an Atlas.ti trial account for testing its importing/exporting functionality as well.